 Students have the option of residing in the host family program arranged by the International Education Office at Cuernavaca campus or independently.
 Students choosing the host family option will be provided with a room (double or single), three meals per day Monday through Saturday, a clean room, as well as guidance and advice.
 Price quoted on the budget sheet below is for a shared room.

 Students make their own flight arrangements to Mexico City International Airport: Benito Juarez.
 Students who arrive on the official arrival date will be met at the airport by TEC Cuernavaca staff and transported to their housing accommodations or campus.
-Students who arrive on their own, must take the Pullman Bus from the airport to the city of Cuernavaca.
+Should you arrive on your own, without informing the CVA staff, you will need to take the Pullman Bus from the airport to the city of Cuernavaca.
+Costs (budget sheet)

 Select your term of interest for the latest budget information.